TobyTDC/TOS/README.md

 want to try to solve the virtualbox issue ; otherwise I need to switch to another series of videos

 try: https://askubuntu.com/questions/914997/install-virtualbox-while-keeping-secure-boot

+Tried https://stegard.net/2016/10/virtualbox-secure-boot-ubuntu-fail/ and it worked!!!

+However, I decide to switch to another uploader cause the previous one is a little bit out of date